hyperstack-org/Implementation_tutorial/README.md

 # Hyperstack Implementation Options

 Hyperstack is designed for building  **client-centric, server-agnostic modern web-applications in Ruby**.
-Hyperstack provides an architecture which we believe contains all the ingredients necessary to build an Isomorphic application, but the architecture is not opinionated and will happily co-exist with other approaches.
+Hyperstack provides an architecture which we believe contains all the concepts  necessary to build an Isomorphic application, but the architecture is not opinionated and will happily co-exist with other approaches.

 The goal of this repo is to demonstrate a number of different ways of implementing Hyperstack alongside existing web frameworks and architectures.

-## Hyperstack Architectural Ingredients
+## Hyperstack Architectural Concepts

-The Hyperstack architectural ingredients are:
+The core Hyperstack architectural concepts are:

 + **Components** describe how the UI will display the current application state and how it will handle user actions.
 Using React, Components automatically re-render parts of the display as state changes due to local or remote activities.